 Although Dapel had studied English and French, as well as her native German, she had not been exposed to the community’s second language Spanish.
 After her first trip to Mexico to help lead the three-month Vajrasattva retreat there in 2012, it became clear to her the Dharmadatta community was in a position to offer service in the Spanish-speaking world, and she at last began undertaking serious study of Spanish language.
 Since then, she has become increasingly fluent and now leads practice sessions in Spanish.

 Since 2012, she has travelled annually to Karma Triyana Dharmachakra (KTD), the North American seat of His Holiness the Karmapa monastery, to participate in retreats with Khenpo Karthar Rinpoche and help organize Spanish-speaking retreats organized by Dharmadatta Nuns’ Community there.

-Dapel serves as Dharmadatta Nuns’ Community’s chantmaster.
+Dapel is an accomplished chantmaster and guides chanting practices at group retreats with our lay community in Mexico and Spain.
 Along with a clear and strong chanting voice, Dapel seems to have inherited her parents’ eye for images (both her parents are visual artists.)
-She worked alongside Damchö as co-photo editor of Dharma King: The Life of the 16th Gyalwang Karmapa in Images, a visual biography of the 16th Karmapa produced under the direct guidance of the 17th Karmapa, Ogyen Trinley Dorje, to be published in 2016.
-During the process of preparing the book, she and Damchö viewed over 12,000 images of His Holiness the 16th Karmapa.
-She also designed and maintains this website.
+She worked alongside Damchö as co-photo editor of Dharma King: The Life of the 16th Gyalwang Karmapa in Images, a visual biography of the 16th Karmapa produced under the direct guidance of the 17th Karmapa, Ogyen Trinley Dorje, published in 2016.